furansa/sfml-engine/README.md

 # sfml-engine
-Very basic SFML game engine
+Very basic game engine based on SFML library.

+This is currently a **work in progress**.